markatots/qMaruPL/README.md

 # Release note
+- March 8th, 2022 - qMaruPL came to destroy old HyperCubes so that it can release memory.
+That's good.
+I fixed some minor bug.
 - January 14th, 2022 - qMaruPL has come to be able to copy data to the clipboard.
 - January 14th, 2022 - qMaruPL has come to be able to show only the very left measure name when row break is set.
 That will help you make financial reports.
 - January 10th, 2022 - I corrected a good number of typo in this readme.